AayushKamath/EECS6895_finalproject/Readme.md

 # Investment Strategy: Django Backend and React Frontend

 This project implements an investment strategy system that utilizes machine learning techniques for effective portfolio management.
 The system consists of a Django backend and a React frontend, providing a seamless integration between the server-side and client-side components.
+The models are build in Google Colab and trained on GCP.
+Exported into the backend Django Framework where it is used for testing.

 <img width="609" alt="Screen Shot 2023-05-09 at 10 05 48 PM" src="https://github.com/AayushKamath/EECS6895_finalproject/assets/99830884/a3c7bf16-9b31-453d-923b-688ea012eb2c">